Overview

 **Making your invariant valid for Rendezvous**

-> For an invariant to be cosidered valid by Rendezvous, it has to complain to the following ruleset:
+> For an invariant to be considered valid by Rendezvous, it has to comply with the following ruleset:

 >